 When talking about vintage fashion the first thing that pops to mind is clothing, however, it also involves accessories and hairstyles that possess certain traits particular to an era.
 At least a couple of decades have to pass for a trend to be considered vintage.

 Through most part of human history, fashion was a term popularized only in the richest social circles of society.
 Only important people were capable of even thinking about owning an exclusive accessory or clothing piece.

-Men in the mid XX century – The 1950s
+Men’s fashion in the mid XX century – The 1950s

 The 1950s are widely considered as the decade where the whole “gentleman” or suit-focus fashion started to fade away.
-After the second World War a combination of a free-minded and rebel mentality took over and this was reflected in clothing too.
+After the Second World War a combination of a free-minded and rebel mentality took over and this was reflected in clothing too.

 Young men started to wear the suit-like clothes a little more careless.
-The leather jacket became a must for men along with the classic white t-shirt, the pleated trousers, the penny loafers, the knitted polo, and many others that revolutionized the casual dressing.
+The leather jacket became a “must” for men, along with the classic white t-shirt, the pleated trousers, the penny loafers, the knitted polo, and many others that revolutionized the casual dressing.